 Below is a model of a third class cabin onboard the Titanic.
 Considered luxurious at the time!
 I don’t think I’d fancy it.

 My favourite part of the museum was this sign, what a job.

 There are loads of interactive games and screens to keep children entertained.
 I tested out a lot of the interactive things for the children (for research purposes I swear) and they were a lot of fun, I even learnt my name is morse code.
 There is only one restriction which is that children under 5 are not allowed in the submarine which makes sense.
 The museum has definitely really been designed with children in mind.

 The entrance fee for adults is €18 with students and children being €13, under 5s are free.
 The opening times do vary depending on the time of the year but it is usually open around 9.30-6pm.

 I would thoroughly recommend a visit to Cite De La Mer if you are in Cherbourg and don’t want to take an excursion to Normandy.
 When we entered the museum it said that on average people spend 4 hours here, I laughed!
-However now I’ve visited the museum I do see how you could get lost here.
+However after visiting the museum I do see how you could get lost here.
 It is by far the best thing to do in Cherbourg.
 We also had some fun in the gift shop, do you think this suits me?
 I’ve always wanted an octopus for a face.